 The appropriate application and renewal forms may be obtained at the Clay County Courthouse in Green Cove Springs, our Clerk of Court Orange Park Branch Office, or at most travel agencies.
 The forms must be signed in the presence of a Deputy Clerk at the time of filing.
 These forms are also available on the U.S. Department of State’s website, travel.state.gov.

-Effective January 9, 2017, the U.S. Department of State will now require all customers applying for a passport to submit a clear copy of their citizenship evidence in addition to their original or certified copy of U.S. citizenship.
+The U.S. Department of State requires all customers applying for a passport to submit a clear copy of their citizenship evidence in addition to their original or certified copy of U.S. citizenship.
 If there is writing on both sides of the citizenship evidence, then copies must be made of the front and back of the document.
 A photocopy is required of primary U.S. citizenship evidence such as a certified birth certificate, naturalization certificate, consular report of birth abroad, and certificate of citizenship.
 Customers who submit an expired U.S. passport book or passport card as citizenship evidence do not need to submit a photocopy.

 A Visa is permission granted by a country to an alien to enter that country and remain for a specific period of time.
 It is the responsibility of the traveler to obtain the necessary Visas, if any, before proceeding abroad.
 Visas are obtained from the embassy or consulate of the countries to which the applicant wishes to travel.
 We can assist with information as to what countries require Visas.